X

 Semi-Private Cabins

-Semi-Private Cabin units are available as an upgrade option to groups of 3 or more individuals.
+Semi-Private Cabin units are available as an upgrade option for groups of 3 or more individuals.
 There are 4 semi-private cabin buildings on campus which contain 4 units per building divided by pocket doors.
 In a semi-private cabin each unit has 1 private room, 1 center room with 4 bunk beds and a private bathroom.
+For all cabins, linens are provided, but beds are not made up.

 Travel & Packing